Chart Color Schemes

 Mollymook Beach is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Mollymook Beach, as assessed at the latest Census conducted on 28 August 2016, comprised 89.7% houses and 10.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro NSW's structure of 82.6% houses and 17.4% other dwellings.
-The home ownership level in Mollymook Beach was higher than that of Non-Metro NSW at 59.0%, with the remaining dwellings either mortgaged (23.5%) or rented (17.6%).
-The median monthly mortgage repayment in the area, as of June 2021, was $1,700, which is lower than Non-Metro NSW's average of $1,733 and the national average of $1,863.
-Meanwhile, the median weekly rent figure in Mollymook Beach, recorded in December 2020, was $380, exceeding the Non-Metro NSW figure of $330 and the national figure of $375.
+Dwelling structure in Mollymook Beach, as evaluated at the latest Census held on 28 August 2016, comprised 89.7% houses and 10.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Mollymook Beach was at 59.0%, with the remainder of dwellings either mortgaged at 23.5% or rented at 17.6%.
+The median monthly mortgage repayment in the area was $1,700, lower than Regional NSW's average of $1,867 and the national average of $1,904.
+The median weekly rent figure was recorded at $380, exceeding the regional average of $350 and the national average of $320.

 Frequently Asked Questions - Housing